-Too often, community engagement is fulfilled by brief meetings with community groups that generate lists of needs and complaints, whereas it needs to be a jointly developed programme of action that enhances protection.
-A community-based approach includes meaningful community engagement with each of the following familiar programme elements:
+Too often, community engagement is fulfilled by brief meetings with community groups that generate lists of needs and complaints, whereas it needs to be a jointly

 Staff need to really spend time in communities, not just be a cloud of dust from a white car.
 UNHCR field staff year of continual learning and engagement.
 The time spent on developing trust, understanding and capacity should not be considered separate from the "real work" of implementation.
-It is the foundation for
+It is the foundation for a community-based approach, and can